 Becoming a “Greener” Expat — How to Save the Planet While Living Abroad

-Climate change has been making headlines in recent years and continues to be on everyone’s mind, with major fires destroying big parts of Australia and Brazil and weather conditions becoming more extreme.
-It is easy to despair over the current state of things, but there are many ways in which everyone can try to live more sustainably.
+Climate change has been making headlines in recent years and continues to be on everyone’s mind, with natural disasters becoming more frequent and weather conditions becoming more extreme.
+Instead of despairing over this, you can try to live more sustainably to help the environment.
 We have some tips for expats who are ready to make a change!

 Change Your Food Habits

-Grocery shopping is another key lifestyle aspect which, if small changes are adopted, can make a long-term impact.
-Take a look at the contents of your refrigerator and plan the meals of your week accordingly, so you know what you already have before you buy anything else.
+If you adopt small changes during your grocery shopping, you can make a long-term impact.
+Take a look at the contents of your refrigerator, check the contents, and find out what is about to expire to plan the meals of your week accordingly.
 By shopping smartly and buying less, you will be able to significantly reduce food waste at home.
 When it comes to packaging, try to check out local markets or choose fresh produce that isn’t wrapped in plastic.
-There are small, reusable grocery bags that will work just as well.
+There are small, reusable produce bags that will work just as well.

 If you want to avoid waste altogether, check if there is a no-waste or package-free store in your town.
-These stores allow you to bring your own containers for foods such as rice or pasta, as well as meat or cheese.
+These stores allow you to bring your own containers for staples such as rice or pasta, and sometimes even meat or cheese.
 It is also a great opportunity to swap your plastic shopping bag for that cute tote bag you have lying around at home.

-If you want to take it one step further, take a look at your weekly meal plan and ask yourself which changes you can make in order to make it more environmentally friendly.
+If you want to take it one step further, take a look at your weekly meal plan and ask yourself how you can make it more environmentally friendly.
 Food production contributes 21–37% of global greenhouse gases and causes deforestation and loss of biodiversity around the world.
 The biggest culprits are beef and lamb, with cheese and pork not too far behind.
-Of course, you don’t have to become a vegan, but simply reducing your meat and dairy consumption or introducing one or two vegetarian or vegan days per week can already make a difference.
+Of course, you don’t have to become a vegan right away.
+Simply reducing your meat and dairy consumption or introducing one or two vegetarian or vegan days per week can already make a big difference.

 Another option is to shop locally and seasonally.
-It’s difficult not to buy that Argentinian steak or that delicious avocado if that’s what you’re craving, no matter where you are in the world.
+Sometimes it can be difficult not to buy that Argentinian steak or that delicious avocado if that’s what you’re craving (no matter where you are in the world).
 But remember that these and other food products travel a long way to get to you, which results in high carbon emissions.
-Fortunately, there are many grocery stores which sell food that is farmed or grown locally, such as eggs, meat, and vegetables which are in season too.
-Farmers’ markets are also great places to find local and seasonal produce and any other specialties.
+Fortunately, there are many grocery stores which sell food that is farmed or grown locally, such as eggs, meat, and seasonal vegetables.
+Farmers markets are also great places to find local and seasonal produce and other local specialties.